sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 Performing Segmentation using Convolutional Neural Networks can be seen as performing classification at different parts of an input image.
 We center network at a particular pixel, make prediction and assign label to that pixel.
+This way we add spatial information to our classification and get segmentation.

 ### Conclusion and Discussion